Join the Pacific Institute at the Historic UN 2023 Water Conference

-The UN 2023 Water Conference—the first since 1977—presents a once-in-a-generation opportunity to advance water on the global sustainable development agenda.
-The Conference will take place at UN Headquarters in New York, 22-24 March 2023.
-Formally known as the 2023 Conference for the Midterm Comprehensive Review of Implementation of the UN Decade for Action on Water and Sanitation (2018-2028), the conference will be co-hosted by Tajikistan and the Netherlands.
+The UN 2023 Water Conference—the first since 1977—presented a once-in-a-generation opportunity to advance water on the global sustainable development agenda.
+The Conference took place at UN Headquarters in New York, 22-24 March 2023.
+Formally known as the 2023 Conference for the Midterm Comprehensive Review of Implementation of the UN Decade for Action on Water and Sanitation (2018-2028), the conference was co-hosted by Tajikistan and the Netherlands.

-Recognized for its thought leadership and convening power, the Pacific Institute will present a range of events to advance water resilience for both the public and private sectors.
-These include:
+Recognized for its thought leadership and convening power, the Pacific Institute presented a range of events to advance water resilience for both the public and private sectors.
+These included:

 Harnessing the Power of Water Efficiency and Reuse